 Drug rash with eosinophilia and systemic symptoms, or DRESS syndrome, is a severe hypersensitivity reaction to certain medications.
-Characteristic symptoms of the condition include skin eruption, fever, hematologic abnormalities, and multi-organ involvement.
+Symptoms of the condition include skin eruption, fever, hematologic abnormalities, and multi-organ involvement.

 Health experts consider this rare adverse drug allergy to be potentially life threatening.
 It occurs due to the immune system overreacting to certain medications.
 Symptoms may manifest weeks after a person begins the problematic medicine.
 The treatment often involves ceasing suspect medications and using immunomodulatory drugs to reduce the symptoms.